OSGeo/OSGeoLive-doc/doc/index.rst

 --------------------------------------------------------------------------------

-A half hour `presentation <presentation.html>`__, highlighting all OSGeoLive applications, is available with slides, script, and `abstract
+A half hour `presentation <presentation.html>`__, highlighting all OSGeoLive applications, is available with slides, script
-<presentation/abstract.txt>`_.
+.. , and `abstract <presentation/abstract.txt>`_.